gogradle/gogradle/docs/build-go-with-gradle-en.md

 ## Why Gogradle

 - Gradle is based on Groovy and JVM and has an excellent compatibility.
 It's easy to use and there are many wheels in JVM ecosystem (Java/Groovy/Scala/Kotlin).
-- There are many plugins in [Gradle生态系统](https://plugins.gradle.org/)
+- There are many plugins in [Gradle ecosystem](https://plugins.gradle.org/)
 - Gradle has many features:
   - Task dependencies and automatic task DAG
   - [Up-to-date check](https://docs.gradle.org/current/userguide/more_about_tasks.html#sec:up_to_date_checks)